Exabyte-io/documentation/docs/tutorials/dft/chemical/neb-vasp.md

 The same set of instructions as in the [alternative NEB tutorial](neb-qe.md#create-job-and-choose-workflow) should now be followed for [importing](../../../workflows/actions/copy-bank.md) the relevant VASP NEB workflow from the [bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md), and for later [selecting](../../../jobs-designer/actions-header-menu/select-workflow.md) it into the new [Job](../../../jobs/overview.md) being [designed](../../../jobs-designer/overview.md).

+Since the intermediate images are generated automatically by VASP, only the initial and final structures need to be [imported](../../../jobs-designer/actions-header-menu/select-materials.md) manually into [Job Designer](../../../jobs-designer/overview.md) in this case.

 !!!warning "Restrictions on number of computing cores"
     The number of cores on which VASP is run for NEB purposes has to be an integer multiple of the total number of images.